 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The mission of Indiana State Library Preservation Services is to improve and ensure long-term, ongoing access to the cultural and historical collections of the Indiana State Library.
-The department, staffed by one full-time conservator as well as volunteers and occasional interns, fulfills this primary goal by providing conservation treatments of collections items and by implementing preventive care and administrative policies.
-Our conservator also provides information and training to the state community and, on occasion, the general public through talks and workshops.
+The department, staffed by one full-time conservator, as well as volunteers and occasional interns, fulfills this primary goal by providing conservation treatments of collections items and implementing preventive care and administrative policies.
+The conservator also provides information and training to the statewide library community and, on occasion, the general public through consultations and workshops.

 If you would like to contribute to the preservation of Hoosier heritage at the Indiana State Library, please consider volunteering your time or making a donation.

 Volunteer at ISL Preservation – For those who can volunteer for at least one three-hour shift per week.
 Contact ISL Preservation for more information.

 Make a charitable gift to the Indiana State Library Foundation – For those who might not have time available, but would still like to support ISL preservation efforts.
 Contact the ISLF and ask how you can make a charitable gift towards the ISL Preservation Department.